Exclusive interviews with leading policymakers that convey the true policy message that impacts markets.

 towards levels that are below, but close to, 2% over the medium term.

 In order to reap the full benefits from our monetary policy measures, other

 policy areas must contribute decisively to raising the longer-term growth

 potential and reducing vulnerabilities.
 The implementation of structural reforms

 in euro area countries needs to be substantially stepped up to increase

 resilience, reduce structural unemployment and boost euro area productivity and

-growth potential.
-Regarding fiscal policies, the ongoing broad-based expansion
+countries.
+Regarding fiscal policies, the increasingly solid and broad-based

-calls for rebuilding fiscal buffers.
-This is particularly important in countries
+expansion calls for rebuilding fiscal buffers.
+This is particularly important in

 intensifying efforts towards achieving a more growth-friendly composition of